 Cost vs. value is a general concept that seeks to strike the right balance between the cost of an action or item and its overall benefit.
 For example, if an item costs a certain amount yet has little overall value, that cost is not justified.
 For home improvements, some projects may cost a great deal and might even appear to be of high value.
 Yet when all factors are considered, these projects are actually of low value.

 Garage conversions are a prime example of projects that typically have a very low cost to value rating.
-Costs are high since many sub-projects are involved, including electrical, flooring, insulation, lighting, and more.
-Yet from a resale standpoint, garage conversions have a very low resale value and may even have a negative value if the buyer wants to turn the space back into a garage.
-Thus, a garage conversion would be deemed to have low overall value.
+Costs are high because many sub-projects are involved, including electrical, flooring, insulation, lighting, and more.
+Yet from a resale standpoint, garage conversions have a very low value and may even have a negative value if the buyer wants to turn the space back into a garage.

 The Cost vs. Value Report